inspire-eu-validation/download-service/sos-pre-defined/at4-12-language-capabilities-default.md

 * Send a GetCapabilities with unsupported LANGUAGE parameter.

-  * Check if Description is the same as the first request.

   * Check if [Title](#title) is the same as the first request.

   * Check if [Abstract](#abstract) is the same as the first request.

-  * Check if Offering Names is the same as the first request.

 * If any of the checks or validations fails, the test fails.